liuhhhing/urlshortener/README.md

 3. If no, it will return Error response of 400

 ### shortener.py
-The shortener basically maintain a counter (specified by the argument `--countRange`) and do the hashing, to be brief, it will do:
+The shortener basically maintain a counter (specified by the argument `--countRange` and `--rangeDB`) and do the hashing, to be brief, it will do:

 1. Assign a unique id (over the given range) to the incoming LongURL request
 2. Hash the unique id and check if the hashed id found duplicate, using **mappingStoreInterface.py**
 3. If duplicate is found, just locate another unique id until the hash won't clash
-4. If all the unique id are used up and still clash, return error
+4. If all the unique id are used up and still clash, return error (if no `--rangeDB` is defined) *OR* it will refresh the counter from the range retriever (if `--rangeDB` is defined)
-5. If the tokenUrl (specified by the argument `--tokenUrl`) is implemented, the step 4 above should go to retrieve another 'free-to-use' id range from the range assigner service rather than return error, unless the range assigner service is also failed.

 > Hashing